nerabits/Surge-Manual/scripting/common.md

 Please only enable scripting for necessary URLs.

-If the response body size exceeds `max-size` value, Surge fallbacks to passthrough mode and skip scripting for this request.
+If the response body size exceeds `max-size` value, Surge fallbacks to passthrough mode and skips scripting for this request.

 ## Basic Constraints